mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

              account_manager.get_score(username='joe123'))
 ```

-For strict adherents of the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself"), the above code is horrifying.
+For strict adherents to the [principle of DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself"), the above code is horrifying.
 I'm blatantly repeating myself.
 Worse, I'm arguing that my DRY-violating tests are **better** than tests that are free of repeated code.
 How can this be?

-Recall that the goal of tests is simplicity.
-If you can achieve simplicity without repeating code, that's ideal, but it's okay to repeat code if doing so creates a test that's dead simple.
+If you can achieve clear tests without repeating code, that's ideal, but remember that nonredundant code is the means, not the goal.
+Tests should strive to be as clear and obvious as possible.
 Instead of blindly obeying DRY, think about what will make the next developer understand the problem quickly when this test fails.

 **The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}